nanacoco419/nanacoco419.github.io/_pages/about.md

 </div>

 # 📄 Patents
-- <strong>System and Method for Question-Aware Audio-Visual Question Answering</strong>, filed 2025.11 (SKKU).
+- <strong>System and Method for Question-Aware Audio-Visual Question Answering</strong>, KR-Application No. 10-2025-0176475, 2025.11 (SKKU).
-- <strong>Apparatus and Method for Generating an Image Learning Model</strong>, filed 2024.11 (SKKU).
+- <strong>Apparatus and Method for Generating an Image Learning Model</strong>, KR-Application No. 10-2024-0168645, 2024.11 (SKKU).

 # 💡 Projects
 - *2025.08 - 2025.11*: <strong>Development of a Logistics Volume Forecasting Model for Hub-to-Sub Routes Based on Time-Series Data</strong>, *CJ Logistics-TES LAB (AI Development Team)*